 He also wrote a short children's story that is featured in his son's graphic novel/comic book, The Magic Press (2014).

-Anthony Feinman has studied at The School of the Art Institute of Chicago (2008-2009) studying cartooning, photography, and graphic design.
+Anthony Feinman has studied at The School of the Art Institute of Chicago (2008-2009) for cartooning, photography, and graphic design.

 His photo work has been seen in such publications as: Herscher Press/Reddick-Essex Courier, The Times-Press, The Paper, and The HeartBeat.
 Anthony currently does freelance photography work in Central Illinois and Indiana.